-Foods to combat senior memory loss
+Foods that help combat memory loss (2023 for Seniors)

 According to the Alzheimer’s Association, studies have shown that diets high in fat and cholesterol have been linked to a higher risk for Alzheimer’s disease.
 Dementia is also associated with higher body weight.
 Fortunately, replacing certain fats in your diet and eating foods with more nutrients can improve brain health and lower the risk of disease.